dlounsbu/ICTR_team_sci_initiative/isdcbestpaper2024.md

 Good afternoon and greetings to all.

-My name is David Lounsbury and I am <b>Committee Chair for the 2024 Best Early Career Health Paper Award</b>.
+My name is David Lounsbury, and I am <b>Committee Chair for the 2024 Best Early Career Health Paper Award</b>.

 This award is organized by the <b>Health Policy Special Interest Group</b> of the System Dynamics Society and is given to <b> outstanding system dynamics papers </b> authored by a student or by recent graduates that focus on <b> health or public health topics. </b>